Reaction to The Light of the World

 I love a good story.
 I want the writing to be good, but I don’t choose a book or recommend one for the writing or for the characters.
-I’m all about the story.
-I love The Light of the World by Elizabeth Alexander.
+I’m all for the story.
+I love The Light of the World: A Memoir (Pulitzer Prize in Letters: Biography Finalist) by Elizabeth Alexander.
 It expanded my heart, and made me both happy and sad.

 Elizabeth Alexander wrote this book after the sudden death of her husband, Ficre Ghebreyesus.
 Although their time together was prematurely cut short, they lived a rich life, which Elizabeth shares with the reader.

-The most significant grief that I’ve experience is the loss of my grandmother, so I can’t relate to the depth of feeling that Elizabeth conveys in her book.
-Yet, my own experience of grief lets me empathize in such a way that I find the experience of the reading of the book to be heart wrenching.
+The most significant grief that I’ve experienced is the loss of my grandmother, so I can’t relate to the depth of feeling that Elizabeth conveys in her book.
+Yet, my own experience of grief lets me empathize in such a way that I find the experience of the reading of the book to be heart-wrenching.

 The chapter on grieving without a religious tradition spoke to me.
 I do have a religious tradition and a different current religious practice, and yet find that figuring what to do and how to grieve is difficult, and all the advice in the world doesn’t make it easier.
 I imagine that the rituals and customs of grieving provide some solace by giving purpose and direction to grieving, but it doesn’t stop you from imaging that your loved one is still alive, and it doesn’t fill the hole that lodges in your life and in your heart.

 Most beautiful moment: Simon takes his mother to visit his father in heaven.
 I smiled through my tears.